What Exactly Is the Elimination Diet?

-For many people, chronic digestive issues, skin problems, headaches, and fatigue can become unwelcome companions.
+Many individuals find themselves frequently dealing with chronic digestive issues, skin problems, headaches, and fatigue.
 Often, the culprit behind these discomforts can be lurking in your diet.

 This is where the elimination diet steps in, acting as a detective to identify hidden food intolerances or allergies that might be causing havoc in your body.